terrazoon/notes_and_users/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments

-The earliest version of this application was based off sample code from www.mkyong.com
+The earliest version of this application was based off sample code from www.mkyong.com, which is licensed under the MIT License.
+See the [LICENSE.old](LICENSE.old) file for details